-There’s an ugly truth to beauty products and non-organic makeup brands.
+There’s an ugly truth to skincare, beauty products, and non-organic makeup brands.

-So many ingredients that are ubiquitous in skin care products are actually terrible for your health and the beauty of your skin.
-Instead of making your skin look radiant and healthy (or maybe they even do, short-term), these products defeat your natural beauty over time and accelerate the aging process, in looks and in health.
+So many ingredients that are ubiquitous in skincare products are actually terrible for your health and the beauty of your skin.
+Instead of making your skin look radiant and healthy (beyond the short-term) these products work against your natural beauty over time.
+They accelerate the aging process, in looks, and in health.

-Fragrance is in so many skin care and beauty products!
-You don’t always know what you’re getting with them because manufacturers aren’t required to list the individual ingredients that make up a fragrance on the label (they’d be giving away all their secrets, or proprietary information), but you can bet it’s likely a concoction of chemicals you don’t want on your skin or in your lungs.
+There is fragrance in so many skincare and beauty products!
+You don’t always know what you’re getting with them because manufacturers aren’t required to list the individual ingredients that make up a fragrance on the label.
+That’s because they’d be giving away all their secrets or proprietary information.
+You can bet though it’s likely a concoction of chemicals you don’t want on your skin or in your lungs.
 There are thousands of chemicals that could be combined to make fragrances.
-When you don’t know what’s in a product, there’s also a possibility that you’ll unknowingly put something on your skin that will cause inflammation, and inflammation leads to premature aging.
+When you don’t know what’s in a product, there’s also a possibility that you’ll unknowingly put something on your skin that will cause inflammation.
+Inflammation leads to premature aging.

-If you want something that smells nice, look for natural skin care ingredients scented with essential oils instead of that catch-all, mystery ingredient, “fragrance.”
-If you didn’t know what something was, would you eat it?
-If you don’t know what’s in “fragrance” on your ingredients list, you shouldn’t be putting it on your skin or into the air you breathe, either.
+If you want something that smells nice, look for natural skincare ingredients, like the ingredients in our Feel Good Skincare collection, scented with essential oils instead of that catch-all, mystery ingredient, “fragrance.”
+If you don’t know what something is, would you eat it?
+The same goes for skincare, makeup and fragrance.
+If you don’t know what’s in “fragrance” on your ingredients list, it’s best to avoid putting it on your skin or into the air you breathe.

-This was rough for me, because I did used to love perfumes.
+This was rough for me because I used to love perfumes.
 But now I only wear them now on very rare, special occasions versus a daily spritz.
-There are essential oils that come in solid packages that I keep around though, so I can slather them on (they fade much more quickly however, so you have to reapply) to smell good.
-I love the Just B perfume by Sally B’s, it’s my fave!
-It lives in my purse.
+There are essential oils that come in solid packages that I keep around though.
+That’s so I can apply them regularly to smell good (they fade much more quickly, however, so you have to reapply often).

 Phthalates go hand in hand with fragrance, because they’re often added to personal care products to make the scents last longer.
 That’s not just for perfume and body sprays.
 When fragrance is added to shampoo, conditioner, cleanser, or lotion, there’s a good chance phthalates are part of the package, and they’re not necessarily on the list of ingredients because they’re locked under the “fragrance” umbrella.